armanriazi/refi/docs/article.md

 Blockchain can democratize ownership and reallocate resources to shift power dynamics to the people most knowledgeable of, and most vulnerable to, the effects of climate change.
 Blockchain could also improve the transparency and integrity of existing decarbonization mechanisms like carbon markets.
 When paired with digital tools for measurement, reporting and verification (MRV) – such as remote sensors, drone imagery and AI – digital environmental assets and carbon accounting systems can provide real-time visibility into the effectiveness of emissions reduction and sequestration efforts[^2].

+Pachama or Open Forest Protocol (OFP), both marketplaces adopt digital technologies, which are essential to enable digital methods in project monitoring, reporting, and verification (DMRV).
+Recent technological developments and innovations to reduce the cost of emerging technologies have opened the door to the use of AI, machine learning, satellite imagery, blockchain, smart sensors, the internet of things (IoT), cloud computing, and drones in MRV systems[^6].

 # Digital measurement, reporting and verification

 <figure markdown>